feurbano/data_management_2018/sections/section_1/l1_sql.md

 ##### EXERCISE
 * Calculate the length of trajectories for each animal using analysis.view_trajectories
-* Visualize the views of points, trajectory and convex hull in QGIS for (only) animal 1, and add Google satellite as background
+* Visualize the views of points, trajectory and convex hull in QGIS for (only) animal 1, and add Goggle satellite as background